 As you may have heard by now, our washed-up but memorable childhood favorite, Nelly was arrested over the weekend amid allegations of raping a 21-year-old in Washington.
 The woman filed a police report, saying the assault took place on Nelly’s tour bus.
 Additionally, videos have surfaced of the rapper creepily serenading young girls onstage and twirling their hair at his concerts.
 Film producer Harvey Weinstein is also making headlines as accounts of sexual misconduct with women in the industry are surfacing.
 And when sexual assault allegations against public figures arise, the rape apologists pull out their capes, ready to victim-blame and defend the men in question at all costs.

 Before you commit yourself to being a champion for the voiceless, downtrodden men who have succumbed to women’s “lies”, there are a few things you should note.
-The first is that only two percent of reported rapes are discovered to be false.
+The first is that only two to ten percent of reported rapes are discovered to be false.
 Most reasonable people know that they will face hostility and stigmatization after making real accusations, never mind false ones.
 And amazingly, there are still people in who believe any rape case made against a male celebrity is simply an overblown conspiracy to cash in on his fortune and destroy his legacy.
 In the case of Bill Cosby, folks asked why his accusers waited so long to come forward, as though they would’ve stood a better chance of being believed had they come forward in Cosby’s hay day.